-The relationship between Gyroscope and Accelerometer
+The Relationship Between Gyroscope And Accelerometer

-At first, it is clear that those two devices have different functions: Gyroscope senses the rotation, whereas the another is used to test the accelerometer.
-So the restriction of functions in two devices decides that they often have to work together.
+At first, it is clear that two devices have different functions: Gyroscope senses the rotation, whereas another one is used to test the accelerometer. ( put some reference) The restriction of functions in two devices decides that they have to work together often.